masoumian/masoumian.github.io/_pages/random.md

 <!-- - game theory alive
 - Noise/ Daniel Kahneman
+- Think Agian/ Adam Grant
 - Ethics/ Baruch Espinoza
 - Closer to Truth -->
 <!--
 __Research is not everything:__
 - Closer to Truth

+- "God does not play dice"
 -  -->

+__Probably Philosophical__

+- "Human is a border: We can only understand what we can understand."
+- "Experiencing: Bandit Information
+Reading History: Full Information"
+- "With probability 1, there is a line passing through two random points,
+With probability 0, there is a line passing through three random points."